 Due to the continuous changes in weather in some areas, it may eventually lead to an unsuitable place for fruit planting.
 Transferring production areas may become an undesirable choice.
 But it will also cause greater economic burdens and difficulties for fruit farmers.
-Moreover, the transfer of tropical fruit cultivation to new areas is still controversial, and need more attempts.
+Moreover, the transfer of tropical fruit cultivation to new areas is still controversial and needs more attempts.

 Provide protective measures

 It can also be called agricultural microclimate regulation.
-This is currently the easiest and most effective measures.
+These are currently the easiest and most effective measures.
 Most of the adaptation methods belong to this direction.
-The methods include avoiding high temperatures and increase high-temperature tolerance (such as shade netting ), anti-frost ( anti frost netting ), anti-wind ( windbreak netting ), anti-bird ( anti bird netting ), and anti-insect ( anti insect netting ) measures.
+The methods include avoiding high temperatures and increasing high-temperature tolerance (such as shade netting ), anti-frost (anti-frost netting ), anti-wind ( windbreak netting ), anti-bird ( anti bird netting ), and anti-insect ( anti-insect netting ) measures.

 These methods can provide a protective cover to the fruit to protect it from the destruction of various extreme climates.
 For example, in some apple-growing areas, such as Shepparton in Victoria and Young in NSW, the shade nettings have reduced the risk of apple sunburn by 50%.
 The use of insect netting for cherries, blueberries, and other crops is also considered to be effective in dealing with the damage caused by the spot-wing fruit fly.

 Climate change is having a profound impact on our lives and growing methods.
 How to adapt it and overcome it has become a problem before us…